wp-plugins/relevanssi/readme.txt

 = 2.8.1 =
 * Fixed two small mistakes that caused error notices.
+* Custom post types, particularly those created by More Types plugin, were causing problems.

 = 2.8 =
 * There's now a way to truncate the cache (sorry it took so long).
 Expired cache data is now automatically removed from the database every day.
 There's also an option to clear the caches.